How to Get Here

 Take I70 to exit 243 for Central City Parkway, then follow Hwy 119 North to Hwy 72 North until it joins Hwy 7 below Allenspark.
 To avoid I70 construction, an alternate route is to take Hwy 6 out of Golden to Hwy 119.

 Access from the west in the summertime is via US34 through the National Park.
 That's the scenic Trail Ridge Road over the Continental Divide.
-It's not open in the winter, and closes in October due to snow.
+It's not open in the winter, and closes in mid to late October due to snow.
+It usually re-opens late May for the summer months.
+Call 970-586-1222 for a recorded message on current road status.

 Drivers on I70 coming from the west can take CO6 east of Idaho Springs to the Peak to Peak National Scenic ByWay (119 to 72 to 7) that enters Estes from the south.

-Shuttle service is available from the airport if you want to go carless during your summer mountain vacation.
+Shuttle service is available from the airport to your lodging if you want to go carless during your summer mountain vacation.
 Free Shuttle buses let you get around Estes Park and into Rocky Mountain National Park without dealing with parking during the busy summer season.